alextanhongpin/introduction-to-statistical-learning-dataset/README.md

 The [dataset](http://www-bcf.usc.edu/~gareth/ISL/data.html) can be found here.

-The official answers to each chapter can be found here:
+The official answers for each chapter can be found here:

 + [Chapter 3 - Linear Regression](https://rpubs.com/ppaquay/65559)
 + [Chapter 4 - Classification](https://rpubs.com/ppaquay/65560)